Hydrogen diffusion in TiCr$_2$H$_x$ Laves phases: A combined ab initio and machine-learning-potential study: Results and Discussion

 \subsection{Hydrogen migration barriers}

 The C15 cubic and the C14 hexagonal Laves phases exhibit 4 and 11 symmetrically distinct first-nearest-neighbor (1NN) face-sharing interstitial pairs, respectively, between which hydrogen atoms may migrate.
 Table~\ref{tab:migration} shows the migration energies of a single hydrogen atom for all the symmetrically distinct migration paths in the \ce{TiCr2} Laves phases obtained from DFT in conjunction with the G-SSNEB method.
-The minimum-energy paths for these migration paths and the comparison with the migration barriers obtained with current MLIPs are presented in the SM.
 Additionally, Fig.~\ref{fig:jumps} visually summarizes these migration paths, together with the migration energies.
+The minimum-energy paths for these migration paths are visualized in Sec.~\textcolor{violet}{S2} in the SM.
+The migration energies obtained with the present MTPs are given in Sec.~\textcolor{violet}{S4} in the SM.

 The migration energy for each path is qualitatively characterized by the bond that needs to be broken during the migration; a Ti--H bond requires a higher energy to break than a Cr--H bond.
-Specifically, the migration energies involving the breaking of a Ti--H bond span \qtyrange{286}{805}{meV} and \qtyrange{203}{739}{meV} for the C15 and the C14 phases, respectively.
-In contrast, the migration energies involving the breaking of a Cr--H bond span \qtyrange{90}{190}{meV} and \qtyrange{86}{165}{meV} for the C15 and the C14 phases, respectively.
+Specifically, the migration energies involving the breaking of a Ti--H bond span \qtyrange[color=responsered]{285}{801}{meV} and \qtyrange{203}{739}{meV} for the C15 and the C14 phases, respectively.
+In contrast, the migration energies involving the breaking of a Cr--H bond span \qtyrange[color=responsered]{90}{186}{meV} and \qtyrange[color=responsered]{87}{154}{meV} for the C15 and the C14 phases, respectively.
 This demonstrates higher chemical affinity of Ti for H than that of Cr for H. Since A and B in other typical \ce{AB2} Laves-phase alloys also tend to show higher and lower chemical affinity with H, respectively, the trend derived above may also hold for these Laves-phase alloys, i.e., the migrations involving the breaking of an A--H bond also likely show higher migration barriers than the migrations involving the breaking of a B--H bond.